tech7nica/010Map/readme.md

 * OUT RANGE MIN: Lower limit of conversion range
 * OUT RANGE MAX: Upper limit of conversion range

+> [!WARNING]
+> Depending on the setting, it may output a large voltage.
+Please be careful when trying to output audio or when considering connecting the Rack to actual devices.

+## Disclaimer

+Please note that we are not responsible for any damages arising from the use of this software, source code, or resources.

 ## License

 This project is licensed under the MIT License, see the LICENSE.txt file for details.